 Is Uganda a safe place to visit?

 Uganda has had a turbulent history but currently, the country is safe to visit, stable and welcoming.
 Uganda’s hospitality is legendary and you will be warmly welcomed everywhere you go.
 All our national parks and wildlife reserves are well protected by the Uganda Wildlife Authority Rangers and a Tourism Police force has been created to ensure safety and security of all tourists, tourist attractions, sites and facilities in Uganda.

 If you are unsure about safety during your planned travel to Uganda, please contact Chigo Tours Africa.
 Your safety is our absolute priority and you can rest assured that we will always give you the best travel advice about Uganda.

-Do I need vaccinations for my Ugandan safari?
+Do I need vaccinations for my Ugandan Trip?

 We do suggest you get your yellow fever vaccination before coming to Uganda.
 Although Uganda is Yellow fever-free, having a Yellow Fever Vaccination certificate is mandatory.
 You have to present it together with your passport upon arrival at the airport.